jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

     ```mklink /J "D:\sub-folder" "C:\Users\your-profile-name\Documents\My Work Folder\subfolder"```

     you can mutilpicate the command for all subfolders, and save the commands in a ``.cmd`` file for future use on another computer.
-Now the link is saved on your ``VHDX`` disk.
-In theory, if your Work Folder's path is the same on the other computer, you can simply copy-paste-mount this ``VHDX`` file.
+Now the link is saved on your ``.vhdx`` disk.
+In theory, if your Work Folder's path is the same on the other computer, you can simply copy-paste-mount this ``.vhdx`` file.

 4. Creat somewhere convenient a ``.bat`` file with command like: